Riga – The Pearl of Latvian Wooden Architecture

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-Applications are accepted from the following territories (based on citizenship): Americas, Central Asia, Eastern Asia, Europe, Indonesia, Oceania, Western Asia.
+Applications are accepted from the following territories (based on citizenship): Americas, Central Asia, Eastern Asia, Europe, Indonesia, Oceania, Vietnam, Western Asia.

 A motivation letter must be added to your application.